caelen00000/nuclei/README.md

 --soloMultiMappers EM
 ```

-The STARsolo output is in 'Z:\Caelen\snRNAseq_v2'.
+The STARsolo output is in `Z:\Caelen\snRNAseq_v2`.
 If you look in each sample's Solo.out directory, you'll see several subdirectories. `Gene`, `GeneFull`, and `GeneFull_Ex50pAS` each have the quantification results. `GeneFull_Ex50pAS` is the one we care about.
 Read the STAR documentation if you want to know why.
 There is also `SJ` which has splice junction information if that's something you're interested in.
-Finally, we have 'Velocyto'.
+Finally, we have `Velocyto`.
 This one splits the counts into categories based on whether or not they appear to have originated from spliced vs unspliced mRNA.
 This is useful for velocity analysis and some cell calling techniques.

 In 'GeneFull_Ex50pAS', we have filtered counts, which have already had rudimentary empty droplet calling applied, and 3 types of raw counts. `raw` doesn't include multimappers, `raw_multi` does, and `raw_multi_floor` also does but the counts are guaranteed to be integers.
 I made this one since many downstream programs break with the non-integer counts introduced by EM.

-I have also tabulated the various statistics output from all the STARsolo runs in 'Z:\Caelen\snRNAseq_v2\STAR_stats.xlsx'.
+I have also tabulated the various statistics output from all the STARsolo runs in `Z:\Caelen\snRNAseq_v2\STAR_stats.xlsx`.
 If any of you come up with any theories that explain the graphs in that file, I'm all ears.

 ## Empty Droplet Calling & Background Removal